Architecture

 Platform detection#

-User agent containsIn an iframe?Detected platform
+User agent containsAt the top-level?Detected platform

 gamee/X.Y.Zandroid